Tofalaria: Ethnocultural Centers

-In 1991, an ethno-cultural center was founded in Alygdzher, Tofalariya, as part of local efforts to revive Tofalar culture.
+In 1991, an ethno-cultural center was founded in Alygdzher, Tofalaria, as part of local efforts to revive Tofalar culture.
 The ethno-cultural center is involved in preserving traditional Tofalar music, legends, and language.
-The center’s efforts has resulted in the founding of a folkloric ensemble “Dyyrakibiler” (Tofalar: «Дыыракибилер»), which translates as “quick-footed reindeer”.
+The center’s efforts has resulted in the founding of a folkloric ensemble “Dyyrakibiler” («Дыыракибилер»), which translates as “quick-footed reindeer”.
 The center also teaches Tofalar children traditional dances and crafts.
 It also hosts Tofalar language classes that give Tofalar native speakers the opportunity to learn reading and writing in the Tofalar language.
 A similar ethno-cultural center also exists in the village of Nerkha.

 Tourism

-Tourism in Tofalariya is not well developed.
+Tourism in Tofalaria is not well developed.
 There exist some organized tour guides in the region.
 Historically, there was an interest in creating a local Tofalar ethnic park.

-In 2020, Fodor’s Travel Guide named Tofalariya as one of the top 10 locations for ecotourism in Russia.
-The guide described Tofalariya as “a rainy, misty, impenetrable land of taiga forest, deep canyons, and fast-flowing rivers and creeks.”
+In 2020, Fodor’s Travel Guide named Tofalaria as one of the top 10 locations for ecotourism in Russia.
+The guide described Tofalaria as “a rainy, misty, impenetrable land of taiga forest, deep canyons, and fast-flowing rivers and creeks.”